-The NIDF is for all dance communities – cultural and contemporary dancers, community dance groups and independent artists – to gather to discuss our needs in communities across Australia.
+TheSE gatherings are for all dance communities – cultural and contemporary dancers, community dance groups, educators and independent artists – to discuss our needs in communities across Australia.

 For more information about the Presenter Series please click here.

-Aboriginal Ballet Dancer of Australia
+Aboriginal Ballet Dancers of Australia Panel

-Melbourne City Town Hall
+Melbourne City Town Hall, 7 May 2017

 BlakDance hosted a panel discussion with Aboriginal ballet dancers celebrating these forgotten heroes that dared to forge careers as ballet dancers despite racism and colonial policies.